fbpx

 1. Prevent housing discrimination

-2. Ensure that tenants have a habitable place to live.
+2. Ensure that residents have a habitable place to live.

-The rights of each tenant provide them with legal recourse if their landlord (you) violates these laws.
+The rights of each resident provide them with legal recourse if their landlord (you) violates these laws.

-There are six major rights landlords NEED to remain in compliance with before placing tenants in their rental:
+There are six major rights landlords NEED to remain in compliance with before placing residents in their rental:

 Right to Freedom from Discrimination

-Under the Fair Housing Act, landlords cannot discriminate against a tenant or reject a rental application based upon:
+Under the Fair Housing Act, landlords cannot discriminate against a resident or reject a rental application based upon:

 • race